ErsirMixly1/tiktok-unreposter/README.md

+FEATURES:
-This Python script automatically detects the TikTok “reposted” icon in your browser and clicks to unrepost the video, then moves on to the next one.
+automatically detects the TikTok “reposted” icon in your browser and clicks to unrepost the video, then moves on to the next one.

-Features
 Detects reposted videos using image matching
 Unreposts them automatically
 Clicks “Next video” to move on

-Handles cases where TikTok tab is inactive

 Works silently in the background